voxel51/fiftyone/docs/source/integrations/cvat.rst

 .. note::

-    The first time that you connect CVAT to a GitHub repository, you will need to add the SSH key that gets printed to your GitHub account.
+    The first time that you connect CVAT to a git repository, you will need to add the SSH key that gets printed to your git account.

 .. code:: python
     :linenos: